 The acquisition was seamless to our clients as well, with no disruption to their business due to the ownership change of their lender.

 For those who own and manage independent finance or factoring companies and are contemplating when is the right time to sell, a piece of advice.
 Sell only when you have a compelling reason.
 Our 2005 sale was to recapitalize the business to reduce the cost of capital and to cash out our family and friend subordinated debt holders.
 The 2008 re-purchase was to exit Discovery Bank, who was having issues internally, and to provide more capital to fuel the growth we knew we could realize.

 The sale to PWB in 2012 was to take the next step as an organization, reduce our cost of funds by replacing our senior lender with the banks cost of funds, and to realize on the investment made due to the track record we had developed.
 This current re-purchase was to get back to the basics of the business and regain our independence.
 Without a compelling reason, there is no reason to sell.

 When looking at the various ownership structures we have had at Celtic over the past 10 years, the one we have now is what is best for us.
 It gives us the flexibility to react quickly in the market, the strength of a strong equity backer coupled with management’s equity stake, and the ability to stay independent indefinitely.
-The plan is for Alex and me to continue to run Celtic, with our new ownership structure, until we are ready to retire, which being in our early fifties, is many years away.
+The plan is for Alex and me to continue to run Celtic, with our new ownership structure, until we are ready to retire, which is many years away.

 With over 30 years here at Celtic, I have been very fortunate and being independent again has given me another shot at the American dream.